 What does it mean?

-Some CPG companies will try and complicate these findings, but basically, consumers realize that the quality of their lives is more important than pursuing jobs that require 15 hour days.
+Some CPG companies will try to complicate these findings, but consumers realize that the quality of their lives is more important than pursuing jobs requiring 15-hour days.
 It will be interesting to see how this affects luxury goods like expensive cars and furniture.

-Marketers need to understand their audience’s values and ensure their brand aligns with those values.
-Will, for example, people give up on dinners that cost well over $100 in favor of carry out food that costs a lot less?
+Marketers must understand their audience’s values and ensure their brand aligns with them.
+Will, for example, people give up on dinners that cost well over $100 in favor of carrying out food that costs a lot less?

 The other issue that’s playing out as I write this is inflation.
 It’s hard not to buy products that haven’t increased in price, so even though consumers have more money, it’s not going as far as before the pandemic.

-Will we ever get back to the same behaviors that were present before the pandemic?
+Will we ever return to the same behaviors present before the pandemic?
 I don’t think so.
-Finally, consumers realize that life can pass them by while they are sitting in their office or on Zoom calls.
+Finally, consumers realize that life can pass them by while sitting in their office or on Zoom calls.
 Marketers have to be prepared.